Safari Club International: Annual hunters' convention

 In 2023, over 850 exhibitors from 30 different nations converged in Tennessee for the yearly assembly of Safari Club International, an event aimed at advocating for hunting.

-Publications

-The organization publishes a bimonthly magazine titled Safari that features hunting stories, issues affecting the hunting sportsman, reviews of books and equipment, and conservation reports.
-The first issue was published in September 1971, with a run of 1000 copies and containing only 24 pages.
-By the winter of 1973, after 4 other issues were published, the magazine had grown to 40 pages.
-Safari has a special awards issue, which honors trophy hunters each year.

-Additional outlets include SCI News, a weekly e-newsletter and a podcast titled Tag Soup.

 Record Book

 The Safari Club International Record Book is the largest such record-keeping system in the world.

 Political lobbying

 In 1979, when SCI was fairly new, it sought government approval to import 1,125 trophies from 40 different species (gorillas, cheetahs, tigers, orangutans, snow leopards, and others) into the US for "scientific research and incentive for propagation and survival of the species."
 Because the animals were to be hunted, the U.S. Fish and Wildlife Service denied the request.

 Polar bear imports

 In 1994, SCI successfully lobbied for a change in the U.S. Marine Mammal Protection Act of 1972 to allow for the importation of previously banned, legally hunted polar bear trophies into the United States from Canada.
 In 2007, SCI testified at a U.S. Fish and Wildlife Service (FWS) hearing opposing the proposed listing of polar bears as a "threatened" species under the U.S. Endangered Species Act.
 The FWS is concerned that climate change places polar bears at risk of extinction.
 SCI stated, "[...]
 [T]he U.S. decision to list will merely change the identity of those who hunt the animals from U.S. hunters to exclusively native residents[...]"